computer-reinvention/ChainFactory/README.md

 - **Seamless transitions** from **sequential** to **parallel** execution modes and vice versa.
 - **Avoid** the need to use **vague prompting tricks and heurestics** and **writing paragraphs** of text to **convince the model** (beg) to do what you want.

 The chains produced this way are reproducible and easy to manage i.e read, edit and share.
-They can be loaded and executed using the `ChainFactoryEngine` class which can be directly called like a function once instantiated.
-Besides the engine, I also plan to eventually add transpilation to Python and JavaScript clients if it seems like a sensible direction.
+They can be loaded and executed using the `ChainFactoryEngine` class which can be directly called like a function once instantiated. ~~Besides the engine, I also plan to eventually add transpilation to Python and JavaScript clients if it seems like a sensible direction.~~ That did not turn out to be a sensible direction.

 **Note**: A very interesting pattern is possible here because of defining the chains via config: you can generate and execute use-case tailored chains with arbitrary number of steps, dynamically during runtime.
 The generator of these chains could itself be a chainfactory chain.